fp7-alien/xDPd-Virtualization/README.md

 Config File
 ===========
+The section _config_ is the same and unchanged respect to xdpd.
+The only differences is that in this section if virtualization agent is active all controllers settings will be ignored.

+In the section _virtual-agent_ there are the general parameters for Virtualization Agent, as the virtual agent ip and port.

+_Slice_ section includes all slices with theri name, ip:port and a list of datapath where the slice will be installed.
+Each datapath is an array of ports.
+If no ports are specified, the Virtual Agent includes all ports of that switch.

+_Flowspace_ section contains the list of flowspace rules (_at the moment only vlan\_vid is valid_).
+The number of priority means: bigger the number, less rule importance.

 Two examples are avaible in folder *ConfigFile*.
 In the examples there are 2 tap port used to connect virtual-machine with xdpd